yevgeniyilyin/ec2-webservers-automation/README.md

     ]
   }
 ```
-- Attache the IAM Role to EC2 Instance
+- Attach the IAM Role to EC2 Instance
 - Create a tag with Name="Picture" and Value any of {cat1, cat2, cat3, cat4, cat5}

 Launch the EC2 Instance